AdrienVannson/doreisa-internship/report/report.typ

 Ray can be quite heavy to start on a machine, with several processes needed: the raylet, the plasma store, the workers, etc. To avoid disturbing the simulation, in the case of _in transit_ analytics, Ray is not started at all on simulation nodes.
 The simulation processes are simply given an IP address and a port that they use to communicate (ie get the preprocessing callbacks and send the chunks of data) with the analytic node using #smallcaps[ZeroMQ] @zmq.

 The chunks of data are sent using #smallcaps[ZeroMQ] over a TCP connection, which prevents taking full advantage of the high-performance network available on the supercomputer.
-An improvement could be to take advantage of RDMA (Remote Direct Memory Access) to send the data more efficiently.
+An improvement could be to take advantage of RDMA (Remote Direct Memory Access) to send the data more efficiently using the supercomputer's high-performance network.

 == Conclusion

 Thanks to the various improvements presented in the previous sections, Doreisa became a system able to execute task graphs containing tens of thousands of tasks on clusters composed of hundreds of nodes, with very good performance.

-In this section, we focused on improving the number of tasks scheduled per second, as this is probably the most important limitation of previous approaches.
+In this section, we focused on improving the number of tasks scheduled per second, as it was an important limitation of Deisa.

 The following section will evaluate the performance of Doreisa in more various scenarios, closer to real-life applications.